This post may contain affiliate links. Please read the disclaimer here.

 Read more: Stardust Filming Locations in Scotland & England

 It’s no wonder this magical fairytale-esque adaptation decided to shoot many scenes in Scotland, where myths and folklore are weaved into the National identity.
 Heck, their national animal is a unicorn, for crying out loud.
-The Fairy Glen near the village of Uig in the Isle of Skye is where Lamia and Ditchwater Sal meet near the beginning of the film and it’s a truly enchanting backdrop and amazing place to visit.
+The Fairy Glen near the village of Uig in the Isle of Skye is where Lamia and Ditchwater Sal meet near the beginning of the film and it’s a truly enchanting backdrop and an amazing place to visit.

 Skellig Michael as seen in Star Wars Episode VIII: The Last Jedi (2017)